 When comparing the advantages and disadvantages, it certainly looks like coding bootcamps are worth the investment.
 To further support this conclusion, consider that 80% of bootcamp graduates find work at careers that require the technical skills they learned at bootcamp, and enjoy an average salary increase of 50.5%.
-Additionally, the average starting salary for bootcamp graduates is $70, 698, which, considering the low cost of tuition, suggests a significant return on investment.
+Additionally, the average starting salary after coding bootcamp is $70, 698, which, considering the low cost of tuition, suggests a significant return on investment.

 But before you go rushing off to enroll in the first bootcamp you find, you should know that not all bootcamps are created equal.
 Some curriculums are more limited or outdated, and some bootcamps make promises (particularly about job placement) that they fail to fulfill.

 If you’re interested in learning programming from a coding bootcamp, make sure you do your research.
 The Council on Integrity in Results Reporting (CIRR) is a good place to start.
-CIRR reports on things such as graduation rates, job-placement rates, and base salaries of graduates, giving prospective students a more clear idea of the quality of the courses in question.
+CIRR reports on things such as graduation rates, job-placement rates, and base salaries of dev bootcamp graduates, giving prospective students a more clear idea of the quality of the courses in question.
 Student reviews can be another good source of insight.